tala20550/Tala/README.md

 # Tala
- Web- Developer .
+ Web- Developer / Software engineer.
-I am studying software engineering .
 I've been coding since I was 12 years old! and experienced a lot of leadership, problem-solving competitions .